-Assistance for Former Military Members in Grand Blanc, Rochester Hills, and Surrounding Areas
+Assistance for Former Military Members in Flint, Rochester Hills, and Surrounding Areas

 At Mannor Law Group, PLLC we know that many veterans and their families are eligible for benefits but do not receive them.
 How is this possible?
 Some veterans haven’t heard about all the benefits available to them.
 Others struggle to complete complicated applications or fall victim to a grueling and frustrating approval process.
 This is particularly true of one the most valuable benefits — the Aid and Attendance Pension Program.
 When working on veterans benefits planning, it can be tough to know what that all entails, contact us today for the help you need.

 What Is Aid and Attendance?